bernhardAxonIvy/doc/source/engine-guide/reference/migration-wizard.rst

 .. figure:: /_images/engine-cockpit/engine-cockpit-migrate.png

 #.
 Provide the old Axon Ivy Engine installation directory to the Migration Wizard.
+   Note, that the old Axon Ivy Engine must be stopped.
 #.
 Click :guilabel:`Load location`
 #.
 The Migration Wizard will make up front checks if the engine can be migrated.
 #.
 If you upgrade to a new major version, you will need to provide a new licence file.